 • Decision-making gaps – issues continually fall through the cracks, never getting the proper consideration

 • Decision trumping – lack of trust and conflict between programs or departments

 Governance is the mechanism by which decision-making occurs; optimizing governance so that decision flow is predictable, responsive to change, and drives effective action is a critical and ongoing activity in any organization or endeavor.

 RRC's governance practice specializes in assessment and redesign, to ensure that clients are gaining top value from this mission-critical area.
-RRC's Governance Development Model is a proven methodology for leadership to examine and then revitalize its decision-making process.
+RRC's Governance Development Model is a proven methodology that supports leadership in advancing their ability to evaluate and revitalize the decision-making process.

 Governance Case Studies.